logdatatech/Code.Truth/TopFiveWrongReasonsYouDonTHaveTesters.md

 When I was writing code at Juno, I tended to exercise my code the same way every time … I used my own habits, relying on the mouse a lot.
 Our marvellous, vastly overqualified tester had slightly different habits: she did more things with the keyboard (and actually rigorously tested the interface using every possible combination of inputs).
 This quickly uncovered a whole slew of bugs.
 In fact at times she actually told me that the interface flatly didn’t work, 100% did not work, even though it always worked for me.
 When I watched her repro the bug I had one of those whack-your-forehead moments.
 Alt!
 You’re holding down the Alt Key!
 Why didn’t I test that?

 ## 2. My software is on the web.
-I can fix bugs in a second.
+I can fix bugs in a second

 Bwa ha ha ha ha!
 OK, it’s true, web distribution lets you distribute bug fixes much faster than the old days of packaged software.
 But don’t underestimate the cost of fixing a bug, even on a web site, after the project has already frozen.
 For one thing, you may introduce even more bugs when you fix the first one.
 But a worse problem is that if you look around at the process you have in place for rolling out new versions, you’ll realize that it may be quite an expensive proposition to roll out fixes on the web.
 Besides the bad impression you will make, which leads to:

-## 3. My customers will test the software for me.
+## 3. My customers will test the software for me

 Ah, the dreaded “Netscape Defense”.
 This poor company did an almost supernatural amount of damage to its reputation through their “testing” methodology: